The PanGazer application is free of charge for non-commercial use;

 ||(Final ‘beta’ release’.)

-String as well as numeric Exif data are now read by PanGazer; static
+String as well as numeric Exif metadata are now read by PanGazer;

-status now shows (by default) image descriptions, copyright, and
+static status now shows (by default) image descriptions, copyright,

-More Exif data are copied when an image or view is saved (e.g.,
+More Exif metadata are copied when an image or view is saved (e.g.,

 camera make and model).